mixxxdj/manual/source/chapters/appendix/mixxx_controls.rst

 .. mixxx:control:: [MicrophoneN],master
                    [AuxiliaryN],master

-   Hold value at 1 to mix channel input into the master output.
+   Hold value at 1 to mix channel input into the main output.
    For :mixxx:cogroupref:`[MicrophoneN]` use :mixxx:coref:`[MicrophoneN],talkover` instead.
    Note that :mixxx:cogroupref:`[AuxiliaryN]` also take :mixxx:coref:`[AuxiliaryN],orientation` into account.